-Name: Date: Phone: Address: Email: PDBTI Providers: Individual therapist: DBTI Providers: Individual therapist: Group therapist: Current insurance provider, if applicable:(Insurance information is requested so that Portland DB managed care organization if the complaint is of a finance Date & place of incident: Complaint Type [please check one]: [] Resolved (Problem resolved after discussion with statements) aff) [] Unresol lved (Problem not resolve d after discussion with staff) Concern or complaint (include names of staff involved): Please use the back of this form and/or attach another sheet of paper if more e space is needed.
+Name: Date: Phone: Address: PDBTI Providers: Individual therapist: Current insurance provider, if applicable: (Insurance information is requested so that Portland DI managed care organization if the complaint is of a fina Date & place of incident: Complaint Type [please check one]: [] Resolved (Problem resolved after discussion with a staff) [] Unresolved (Problem not resolved after discussion with staff) Concern or complaint (include names of staff involved): Please use the back of this form and/or attach anothe er sheet of paper if more sp ace is needed.
 Have you shared your concerns with staff involved?
-Yes [] No [] Does the nature of your complaint involve risk to health If yes, please explain: and safety requiring a an immediate review (with nin 48 hours)?
-Yes [] No [] How would you like the problem resolved?: Client or Client Representative Signature: Please mail the competed form to: Portland DBT Inst Portland, OR 97239.
-You may also hand deliver the For Internal Use Onl Received from client by (staff member name): provide client with a c Date/ti me received: Sent to for review/response (staff member name): RESPONDING STAFF: Director, Associate Director, P. a copy for review/file). rogram Manager, Busi siness Operations Manager Date sent: r (QA Committee should receive
+Yes [] No [] Does the nature of your complaint involve risk to healt If yes, please explain: h and safety requiring an in nmediate review (within 48 hours)?
+Yes [] No [] How would you like the problem resolved?: Client or Client Representative Signature: Please mail the competed form to: Portland DBT In Portland, OR 97239.
+You may also hand deliver the For Internal Use Only: Received from client by (staff member name): e provide client with a copy Date/time received: Sent to for review/response (staff member name): Date sent:

+RESPONDING STAFF: Director, Associate Director, Program Manager, Business Operations Manager (QA Committee should receive a copy for review/file).